 The panel members answer a number of questions about ease of use, the accompanying instructions and ergonomics:

-All 92 panel members judged the ergonomics and ease of use of their toothbrush, which they had used for 28 days.
+All panel members judge the ergonomics and ease of use of their toothbrush, which they had used for 28 days.
 Photo: Matthieu Colin

-The panel members also noted any technical problems with the different toothbrushes during the test period.
+The panel members also note any technical problems with the different toothbrushes during the test period.

 E. Battery capacity and charging time